 When rocks form, they do not stay the same forever.
-They also do not stay at one place forever.
+They also do not stay in one place forever.
 They move about.
-The rock cycle is the entire journey rocks make as they change.
+The rock cycle is the entire journey that rocks make as they change.
 These take millions of years.

-Let us start the cycle with molten magma in the earth core.
+Let us start the cycle with molten magma in the earth’s core.

 Molten magma may cool off and crystalize beneath the earth’s crust, forming intrusive igneous rocks.
 With time, pressure may cause uplift and rocks end up on the surface.

 Molten magma may also flow to the surface by volcanic action, causing extrusive igneous rocks as they harden and crystalize.